Gluten-Free Chocolate Brownie and Chocolate Cake Mixes by King Arthur Flour Reviewed

 Chocolate Brownie – King Arthur Flour Gluten Free Brownie Mix Review

-The chocolate flavor is rich, without being overpowered by odd tastes that sometimes go with gluten-free flours.
+The chocolate flavor is rich.
+It’s not overpowered by odd tastes that sometimes go with gluten-free flours.
 The texture was dense but still a little crumbly, like fudge brownies are supposed to be.
 They could be cut and removed from the pan without falling apart.
 As their webpage says they’ve worked hard so their brownies “stay fresh longer than brownies from other mixes,” the next day I was glad to see they still had good texture and had not degenerated into chocolate pudding in the brownie pan like some recipes I’ve baked.
-I was able to freeze a few of these, too, and the texture was still good after thawing — not quite as good as fresh-baked, but still good.
+I was able to freeze a few of these, too, before we ate them all, and the texture was still good after thawing — not quite as good as fresh-baked, but still good.

 Easy to put together: